How to Improve Working Memory: 10 Exercises That Work

 One: Simple Games

-Memory games like Tetris and crossword puzzles give you near transfer effects.
-You will enjoy an improvement of skills related to the games themselves.
+Memory games like Tetris give you near transfer effects.
+You will enjoy an improvement of all kinds of skills related to the games themselves, but these brain games in particular give your working memory a special workout.

 To get the most out of simple puzzle games, make sure that quick thinking is involved.
 Rather than hum and haw over the answers in a crossword puzzle and fall for the seduction of looking up the answers, go through it as quickly as possible.